pwa-builder/pwabuilder-blog/src/posts/announcing-ios/announcing-ios.md

 We've trained a generation of users to look for apps in the App Store.
 By publishing your PWA to the iOS App Store, you broaden your audience.

 Additionally, using our iOS platform, your PWA becomes a first-class citizen on iOS devices.
-Your app shows up on the user's homescreen without clunky Safari installation flows.
+Your app shows up on the user's homescreen without clunky Safari "Add to Home Screen" flows.

 ## What do I need?